jesseduffield/jesseduffield.github.io/_posts/2023-08-05-Lazygit-5-Years-On.md

 If you want to be part of what comes next, join the team!
 There are plenty of [issues](https://github.com/jesseduffield/lazygit/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) to choose from and we're always up to chat in the [discord channel](https://discord.gg/ehwFt2t4wt).

-Okay, you've listened to be ramble about me and my project for long enough.
+Okay, you've listened to me ramble about me and my project for long enough.
 Now onto the juicy stuff.

 ## Is git even that good?